EXPLORATION

 A step by step walk-through of the United Methodist Church’s candidacy process, from initial discernment through ordination.

-What is Theological Educaction
+What is Theological Education

 Hear from seminary staff about what to expect in seminary and theological school, including areas of study, spiritual development, academic expectations, field/contextual education expectations, diversity and community.